sijmenw/udacity-project11-path-planning/README.md

  - switching lanes

 By tuning the values associated with these costs, different driving behaviours can be attained.

+The cost calculation function can be found in helper.h:29.

 #4.
 The trajectory with the lowest cost is selected and sent to the simulator.